Mac gaming

 Mac gaming refers to the use of video games on Macintosh personal computers.
 In the 1990s, Apple computers did not attract the same level of video game development as Microsoft Windows computers due to the high popularity of Windows and, for 3D gaming, Microsoft's DirectX technology.
-In recent years, the introduction of Mac OS X and support for Intel processors has eased the porting of many games, including 3D games through use of OpenGL, and more recently, Apple's own Metal API API.
+In recent years, the introduction of Mac OS X and support for Intel processors has eased the porting of many games, including 3D games through use of OpenGL, and more recently, Apple's own Metal API.
 Virtualization technology and the Boot Camp dual-boot utility also permit the use of Windows and its games on Macintosh computers.
 Today, a growing number of popular games run natively on macOS, though as of early 2019, a majority still require the use of Microsoft Windows.

 macOS Catalina (and later) eliminated support for 32-bit games, including those compatible with older versions of macOS.